Contrastive Image Synthesis and Self-supervised Feature Adaptation for Cross-Modality Biomedical Image Segmentation: Introduction

 \section{Introduction}

-The great success of deep neural network (DNN) often lies in learning general knowledge supervised by a large labeled training dataset via gradient descent.
-However, the nature of the supervised learning also leads to one of the DNN's limitations, where the performance suffers from severe degradation when the domain distribution shifts.
+Due to the nature of supervised learning, the performance of deep neural networks (DNN) suffers from severe degradation when the domain distribution shifts \cite{wang2018deep, csurka2017domain, wilson2020survey}.
 One common scenario where such shifts occur is among biomedical images.
 In clinical practice, computed tomography (CT) and magnetic resonance imaging (MRI) are two common medical radiological imaging techniques.
 The distinct imaging mechanisms result in dissimilarity of CT and MRI with respect to brightness, contrast, and texture.
 A deep learning model trained on CT images to segment brain tumours may fail to achieve comparable accuracy on a brain MRI scan.
 Besides modality, the difference between CT scanners made by different manufacturers can also cause the accuracy to decrease.
 However, it is infeasible to collect labeled datasets for all possible biomedical image domains, as pixel-wise labelling is laborious and requires expert knowledge, not to mention the privacy issues.

 All the above obstacles give rise to unsupervised domain adaptation (UDA) study.
 There have been numerous works aiming at improving semantic segmentation performance on target domain with only the source domain annotated.
-One branch of these approaches is to train a single model that is capable of segmenting different styled images, and the key is to extract common features shared by different domains through the encoding path \citet{tsai2018learning}.
+One branch of these approaches is to train a single model that is capable of segmenting different styled images, and the key is to extract common features shared by different domains through the encoding path \cite{tsai2018learning}.
 However, this kind of feature adaptation is coarse-grained.
 Images with different structural information are forced to be similar in the embedding space, and there could still be a distribution margin between two domains that the discriminator fails to detect.
 In contrast, \cite{zhang2019category} applied the L2 norm of the difference between features and the category anchors to drive the intra-category features closer regardless of domains.
 However, they assumed that a model pretrained on the source domain can generate reliable pseudo-label for target domain images, which is not necessarily true especially when the domain shift is dramatic.

 Since the unpaired image translation problem was well tackled by CycleGAN\cite{zhu2017unpaired}, taking advantage of generative models has become another stream in the field of UDA segmentation.
 The widely used strategy is integrating a segmentation model with the CycleGAN framework.
 After the source domain images are transferred to the target domain, the corresponding labels would supervise the segmentation training in the target domain \cite{hoffman2018cycada, huo2018adversarial, chen2020unsupervised, tomar2021self}.
 One drawback of CycleGAN based approaches is too many models in the overall framework, especially as some works add additional discriminators and encoding models for feature adaptation.
 The large number of models makes it difficult to optimize the parameters and lengthens training iterations.
 Moreover, although there is an identity loss function in CycleGAN that drives the reconstructed image to be exactly the same as the input image, there is no direct constraint on the input image and the translated image to avoid spatial distortion or structure variation.